 Monet’s father was a grocer and his mother was a singer.
 His dad wanted him to work with him, but Claude decided against it as he wanted to be an artist instead.

-Monet at Art School
+Monet At Art School

-He went to Le Harve School of Arts in 1851 and he still carried on drawing caricatures.
+Claude Monet went to Le Harve School of Arts in 1851 and he still carried on drawing caricatures.
 Instead this time he used to sell his charcoal caricatures to help bring in some extra money.

 Clever indeed!
 It would be cool to have a caricature done to see what you look like!

 He was mentored by Eugene Boudin, who was one of the first landscape painters who actually painted outside.
 Wow!
-He taught Monet how to paint with oil paints as well as how to paint outdoors.
+He taught Monet how to paint with oil paints, as well as how to paint outdoors.

 He was inspired by the work of John Constable, who was also a landscape painter.
 In May 1871 he moved to Zaandam in the Netherlands, before moving back to his home country in France in November 1871.